nypesap/nypesap.github.io/docs/2020/inst/step-5.md

 # Step 5 - Enter the activation key

-1. Go to transaction *zfacenadmin* and press button labeled: *2.
+1. Go to SAP Gui transaction **ZFACENADMIN** and press the button labeled: *2.
 Edit configuration*.
-This will open a maintenance view for table ZNYPEFACEN_SC:
+Pressing the button will open a maintenance view for table ZNYPEFACEN_SC:

 [![](res/fa-conf.png)](res/fa-conf.png)

-2. In configuration table add the following entry:
+2. In the configuration table add the following entry:

 |Config key|Config value|
 |--|--|